JohnStotts/JohnStotts/README.md

 📫 Contact: Stotts24@outlook.com

-🏔️ Fun Fact: When I'm not coding, I enjoy traveling and conquering challenging hikes, such as Angel's Landing in Zion National Park!
+🏔️ Fun Fact: When I'm not coding, I enjoy traveling and conquering challenging hikes, such as Angel's Landing in Zion National Park.

 🔍 Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions.